• Skip to primary navigation

 In the gym, the Born Primitive Savage 1 delivers a well-rounded performance.
 This model has excelled for my CrossFit WODs, heavier leg days, and athletic-focused sessions.

-Born Primitive Savage 1 Sizing and Fit
+Testing the Born Primitive Savage 1 for Leg Day

 I think if you have flatter feet and enjoy shoes in the gym that feel more “minimalist” and prioritize needing stability and durability with your workout sessions, then the Born Primitive Savage 1 will be a good pick for you.